JujuAdams/SNAP/README.md

 ```

 The order that values are sent into `function` is guaranteed for arrays (starting at index 0 and ascending), but is not guaranteed for structs due to the behaviour of GameMaker's internal hashmap. `function` is called in the scope of the instance/struct that calls `foreach()`.

+&nbsp;

+### snap_difference(old, new)

+Returns a data structure (itself made from structs/arrays) that describes the difference between the specified `old` and `new` struct/arrays.

+&nbsp;

+### snap_difference_apply(struct/array, differenceStruct)

+Applies a difference delta structure created by `snap_difference()` to a struct/array.

+**N.B.** Due to missing functionality in GMS2.3.0, array element and struct variable deletion is not fully functional.
+Instead, when an array element or struct variable is deleted, the value will be set to `undefined`.